mt-empty/potentialSubsBot/Readme.md

 ## Description

 A Reddit bot, which scrapes the weekly comments of top subreddits looking for subreddits that do not exist yet.
-It submits a text post of its findings on [r/PotentialSubreddits](reddit.com/r/PotentialSubreddits).
+It submits a text post of its results on [r/PotentialSubreddits](reddit.com/r/PotentialSubreddits).

-The goal of the subreddit is to help the community create new subreddits.
+The goal of the subreddit is to help Reddit community create new subreddits.

+Please note that the speed at which subreddits are found is limited by Reddit API.

 ### Behavoiur
 * It scrapes the top [25](constants.js)(minimum) submissions of [25000](constants.js) most popular [subreddits](top_subreddits.txt).